BartoszPiotrowski/guiding-connection-tableau-by-RNNs/README.md

+# Guiding Inferences in Connection Tableau by Recurrent Neural Networks

 This repository contains data for experiments on applying recurrent neural networks for internal guidance for connection tableau proofs; the experiments were described in the paper